Common Privacy Threats and How to Avoid Them

 - Verify the Source: Always double-check the sender’s email address or phone number.
 Legitimate organizations won’t ask for sensitive information via email or text.

-- Look for Red Flags: Be cautious of messages with urgent language, spelling errors, or suspicious links.
+- Look for Red Flags: Be cautious of urgent language, spelling errors, or suspicious links.

-- Enable Multi-Factor Authentication (MFA): Even if your credentials are compromised, MFA adds an extra layer of security.
+- Enable Two-Factor Authentication (2FA): Even if your credentials are compromised, 2FA adds an extra layer of security.

 2. Data Breaches

-Data breaches occur when hackers gain unauthorized access to databases containing personal or financial information.
-These breaches can expose millions of users’ data, leading to identity theft and financial fraud.
+Data breaches occur when hackers gain unauthorized access to databases containing personal information.
+These breaches can expose sensitive data like usernames, passwords, and financial details, leaving you vulnerable to identity theft.

 How to Avoid Data Breaches: